Geaht/DER/README.md

 ## How to use the code

 Download the source code from this repository and add it along with the subdir to your MATLAB path.
-To run the DER algorithm for automated artefact detection you need to execute the DER.m in MATLAB.
+To run the automated artefact detection you need to execute the `DER.m` in MATLAB.
-Please define the spike-sorting algorithm used ('Wave_clus' or 'Combinato') and the path to the data as:
+Please provide the data path and define the spike-sorting algorithm used ('Wave_clus' or 'Combinato') as:

 ```
 DER(data_path,'Wave_clus')